Simplifying your Understanding of the Web Design and Development Process

 Images: Some websites will require a lot of images.
 Maybe you have an E-commerce shop with a lot of products or you are a photographer with an extensive portfolio.
 This would mean a lot of high-quality images that you’ll need to provide for us.
 These will then have to optimised for web viewing in order to ensure your site is loading fast.

-We can, of course, provide images for you including graphic design elements and stock video’s to help get your message across proficiently.
+I can, of course, provide images for you including graphic design elements and stock video’s to help get your message across proficiently.

 Feedback: Again communication is key here.
 How quickly you can provide revisions and approvals is a big factor in how long the web design process takes.

-Examples of Our Visual Mockups
+Examples of My Visual Mockups

-This part of our Web Design Process focusses on image placement, spacing (white space), font readability (typography, line height and paragraph segments), call to action buttons and the grouping important elements for quick scanning.
+This part of my Web Design Process focusses on image placement, spacing (white space), font readability (typography, line height and paragraph segments), call to action buttons and the grouping important elements for quick scanning.
 It will show you exactly how you will expect your website to look before we go to the development stages.